-During the fourth quarter, the market was characterized by caution by companies in terms of investments.
-Many companies have a tendency to set up a long-term perspective, and continues to invest in the kind of services BTS offers.
-BTS focuses on this kind of customers.
+The improved development in the US economy is favorably affecting demand in the US and the growth markets.
+The economic downturn in Europe has lead to greater precaution by local companies in terms of investments.
+Global business organizations has a tendency to set up a long-term perspective, and continues to invest in the kind of services BTS offers.